mcity/mcity-digital-twin/README.md

 Version 1.6.1

-This Digital Twin was developed for the University of Michigan’s Mcity testing facility in order to aid in academic research and the development of transportation technology.
+This digital twin was developed for the University of Michigan’s Mcity Test Facility to support academic research and the development of transportation technology.

 https://mcity.umich.edu/